raycast/script-commands/README.md

 | type          | Input type.
 For now only "text" value available.| Yes      | 1.2.0+      |
 | placeholder   | Placeholder for the input field.                | Yes      | 1.2.0+      |

-**Maximum number of arguments:** 3 (if you feel like it's not enough for your use case, please let is know via feedback or in the Slack community)
+**Maximum number of arguments:** 3 (if you feel it's not enough for your use case, please let us know via feedback or in the [Slack community](https://www.raycast.com/community))

 Here's an example of a simple web search script with two arguments:
 ```bash